astropy/astropy/docs/timeseries/analysis.rst

 We provide a :func:`~astropy.timeseries.aggregate_downsample` function that can be used to bin values from a time series into bins of equal time, using a custom function (mean, median, etc.).
 This operation returns a
 |BinnedTimeSeries|.
-Note that this is a minimal function in the sense that it
+Note that this is a basic function in the sense that it
 does not, for example, know how to treat columns with uncertainties differently from other values, and it will blindly apply the custom function specified to all columns.